Best Insurers for Small Businesses

 The following chart shows how the insurers fared in the survey.
 Note that the numbers 2, 3, 4 and 5 indicate the number of Power Circles assigned to the insurers.
-Two insurers (Cincinnati Insurance and Philadelphia Insurance) were included in the survey but omitted from the ranking due to small sample sizes.
+Three insurers (Acuity Group, Allianz/Fireman's Fund, and Cincinnati Insurance) were included in the survey but omitted from the ranking due to small sample sizes.

 |Insurer||Score||Overall Satis.||Policy Offerings||Price||Billing & Payments||Interaction||Claims|